Adopting a new approach to teaching is never easy.

 Hardware-based solutions designed to be installed in a classroom for capturing lectures simply don’t cut it for flipped classrooms.
 Flipped classrooms need to be flexible and enable teachers to record any kind of video, from anywhere, at any time.

 Great teachers know that the classroom exists everywhere.
-Whether it’s experiments in the lab, out “in the field” conducting remote demonstrations, or simply sharing one more concept from a home office, instructors need the ability to record video from anywhere.
+Whether it’s experiments in the lab, out “in the field” conducting remote demonstrations, or simply sharing one more concept from a home office, instructors need the ability to easily record multi-camera videos from anywhere.

 A professor’s flipped classroom lectures may be worthy of an Academy Award, but they’d be all for naught if students can’t actually watch them due to file formatting issues.
 This is a problem that gets more complicated with every new recording device and every new viewing platform — if students aren’t able to watch a video on the devices they have (and that’s no given: as just one example, Apple’s iPhones and iPads famously don’t support Flash video), they won’t be prepared when they get to class.

-Failing to account for any of these challenges can limit your success with the flipped classroom.
+Failing to account for any of these common technology challenges can limit your success with the flipped classroom.
 Fortunately, early adopters are already uncovering best practices to answering each of these questions.

 Get The Flipped Classroom eBook

-Take a deeper look into the flipped classroom evolution, including the foundational strategy and early results that have so many teachers excited, in our latest white paper, So You’ve Decided To Flip Your Classroom.
+Take a deeper look into the flipped classroom evolution, including the foundational strategy and early results that have so many teachers excited, in our latest white paper, The Practical Guide To Flipping Your Classroom.

-In it, we discuss the five most important technologies schools should consider when researching or implementing the flipped classroom, including:
+In it, we discuss the five most important flipped classroom technologies schools should consider, including:

 - How to make videos easily available, consistently and securely